top of page

 Once back on the street, I decided to walk down to Ghirardelli Square, about 12 blocks away.

-For the first three crossings, I waited for a new person to offer to assist me each time.
+For the first three crossings, I waited for a new person to offer assistance each time.
 On the fourth crossing, the man who helped me across insisted on going all the way to the square with me, warning me gently when I had to either step down from or up onto the curb.

 Discovering a new world without my sight

-In addition to noticing a heightened appreciation for the senses of touch, sound, and smell, I also noticed another very interesting and refreshing phenomenon: I was less judgmental of these two men when I could not see them!
+In addition to a heightened appreciation for touch, sound, and smell, I also noticed another interesting and refreshing phenomenon: I was less judgmental of these two men when I couldn’t see them!

 Getting on a bus